ironic-bot/ironic-bot/README.md

-# Ironic
+# Ionic
-The evolution of Ironix.
-A Discord bot that will make your Discord experience unique. *Isn't that ironic?*
+Revolutionize Your Discord Experience.

 # Setup
 1. Copy/rename the `.env.example` file as `.env`